Fancytuba06/Terraform/README.md

-# Only for entertainment purpose🤓.
+# Only For Entertainment Purpose🤓.
-# I repeat not for education 😎
+# I Repeat Not For Education 😎